arranf/dice-command-parser/README.md

 # Dice Command Parser

-This library parses a simple `!roll` command and produces a representation of the dice that should be rolled and its modifier.
+This library parses a simple dice roll command and produces a representation of the dice that should be rolled and its modifier.

-Example input: `!roll d6`, `!roll d20`, `!roll d6 + 5`, annd `!roll d20 - 4`.
+Example input: `d6`, `3d20`, `d6 + 5`, or `2d20 - 4`.